Pain in Multiple Sclerosis

-Pain is one of the most common “invisible” symptoms of multiple sclerosis (MS), affecting approximately two-thirds of people with MS over the course of their lives, and approximately half of people with MS at any given time.1,2 Despite the high prevalence of pain in MS, less than one-third of patients report receiving treatment to specifically address their pain.2 Routine assessment and comprehensive treatment of pain is essential for promoting function and quality of life among people with MS.
+Pain is one of the most common “invisible” symptoms of multiple sclerosis (MS), affecting approximately two-thirds of people with MS over the course of their lives, and approximately half of people with MS at any given time.
+Despite the high prevalence of pain in MS, less than one-third of patients report receiving treatment to specifically address their pain.
+Routine assessment and comprehensive treatment of pain is essential for promoting function and quality of life among people with MS.

 Given the wide range of pain experiences, and the different treatments and strategies available for managing different types of pain, it is helpful for people with MS and their providers to discuss pain using descriptive terms.
-For example, terms such as “dull,” “aching,” “itching,” “burning,” “electric shocks,” “stabbing,” “tightening,” and “pulling,” are all different ways of describing painful sensations that may occur with MS, and can help determine the most appropriate course of treatment.3,4
+For example, terms such as “dull,” “aching,” “itching,” “burning,” “electric shocks,” “stabbing,” “tightening,” and “pulling,” are all different ways of describing painful sensations that may occur with MS, and can help determine the most appropriate course of treatment.

-Pain Intensity and Pain Interference
+Pain Intensity vs. Pain Interference

 Keeping track of pain intensity and pain interference is useful for identifying the types of situations and activities that can improve or worsen pain.
 Pain intensity can be rated on a scale of 0 (no pain) to 10 (worst pain imaginable) and pain interference can be rated on a scale of 0 (doesn’t interfere with functioning at all) to 10 (completely interferes with functioning).
-The distinction between pain intensity and pain interference is important because some treatments – especially non-pharmacological approaches such as rehabilitation therapies and psychological interventions – are effective for reducing pain interference (i.e., improvements in daily functioning), even if pain intensity does not significantly change.
+The distinction between pain intensity and pain interference is important because some treatments – especially non-pharmacological approaches such as rehabilitation therapies and psychological interventions – are effective for reducing pain interference (i.e., improvements in daily functioning), even if the intensity of the pain does not significantly change.